 - 1. Biases between satellite data and BBH observations in the geophysical reference coordinate system are calculated within several broad latitude bands, thus the longitudinal variations of these biases may not be fully accounted for in this process.
 It should also be noted that in latitude bands where no BBH observations are available, the lack of a bias-correction may currently lead to discontinuities between adjacent latitude bands.
 Tests on the bias-correction algorithm with ERAi reanalysis WV data show that the spatial and temporal coverage of the reference data have a notable impact on the quality of bias-correction to the satellite profiles.
-Thus, more frequent and denser BBH observations (or an alternative instrument reference) are needed across the globe for a quantitatively better bias-correction for the satellite observations. - 2.
+Thus, more frequent and denser BBH observations (or an alternative instrument reference) are needed across the globe for a quantitatively better bias-correction for the satellite observations.
+New tests introducing ACE-FTS profiles as add-on reference data in the bias-correction procedure suggest that the ACE-FTS profiles tends to be too dry over the tropical region in the upper troposphere.
+Different reference profiles or a different combination (e.g., ACE in the extratropical lowermost stratosphere and tropical tropopause region down to 150 hPa and BBH in the tropical upper troposphere), should be explored. - 2.
 The satellite instruments show a big difference in the amount of VRWV profile measurements across the UTLS.
 The proportional contribution of each satellite observations to the merged CDR-4 product is important to the final data quality.
 An appropriate weighting scheme to the satellite data based on the derived input quality and derived instrument-dependent biases is essential for improving the final product quality. - 3.
 The merging rules are likely to bring in a discontinuity in the merged CDR-4 product at 300 and 100 hPa.
 Assessment of this merging problem shows that there is no need for post-processing at 100 hPa due to the high quality of instrument WV values and variations.
-Meanwhile, a smoothing process is applied to VRWV profiles across the 300-hPa level for IMS based on a window function, here using the Blackman window.
+Meanwhile, a smoothing process is applied to VRWV profiles across the 300hPa level for IMS based on a window function, here using the Blackman window.
 The smooth processing reduces the sharp discontinuity at 300 hPa between original and bias-correction profiles.
 To obtain a harmonised and continuous WV data in the vertical, the bias-correction for and merging process of satellite VRWV profiles should be performed throughout the UTLS and troposphere in the future.
+For CDR-3, the merging algorithm by Hegglin et al. (2014) [RD-1] has been further developed towards operational implementation.
+In particular, the optimal estimation theory as new approach for the merging of the different satellite instrument inputs has been further evaluated and found robust (apart from the use of the weighting factors based on the mean-differences from the model).
+While this merging approach addresses many instrumental issues identified as potential problems in the merging process, others still need further implementation and will be the focus of continued improvements of CDR-3 in WV_cci Phase 2.
+However, the final quality of the dataset is limited mainly by the temporal and spatial coverage of the limb satellite input data, especially in the early years of the instrumental record as is detailed in the PVIR [RD-15].
+Here, the quality of other historical limb satellite datasets is being explored to see whether they can be used to fill gaps and extend CDR-3 into the past back to 1978.